illusion0001/orbisunjailed/gaming.md

 ## About gaming on a jailbroken PS4

 * What games can I play?
-You can find the majority of games released released during 2021 and before.
+You can find the majority of games released during 2021 and before.
 If you want to know how many, *there are about 2856 games already available to play*.
 * What games can't I play?
 The majority of games that are online only or games that require to be online in order to play such as Fornite, Apex Legends etc. Note that online play on a jailbroken PS4 is possible but there are a few games compatibile.
 A guide can be found
 [here.](onlineplay.md)
 * How do games become available?
 The process is called